 The release calendar must give the release times of statistics and publications:

 Statistics must always be released at the same time of the day.
-Exceptions would be, for example, the organisation of a press conference or some other reason relating to the dissemination of data.
+Exceptions would be, for example, the organisation of a press conference or other reason relating to the dissemination of data.